blueset/MusicSortOrder/README.md

 music file using root permission.

 ## Note
 This app was initially designed as an Xposed hook, but later changed to the root strategy.
-You might see the app as Xposed Module installed, but currently it does nothing useful and you can simply ignore the Xposed part.
+~~You might see the app as Xposed Module installed, but currently it does nothing useful and you can simply ignore the Xposed part.~~

+## Changelog
+### 1.1
+Add support to Android 11 (R).

+### 1.0
+First release